tgirke/Nvim-R_Tmux/README.md

 script as shown below will activate custom config files/directories in a user's home directory, including: `.bashrc`, `.tmux.conf`, `.Rprofile`, `.config/` and `.local/`.
-Prior to executing `Install_Nvim-R_Tmux.sh`, users want to make sure they accept to have these  changes performed in their home account.
+Prior to executing `Install_Nvim-R_Tmux.sh`, users want to make sure that they want these  changes performed in their home account.
 Instructions how to undo these changes, in case something goes wrong, are printed to the screen.
 An alternative is to install the individual components stepwise by executing the lines in